Loader gif

 What are the income tax benefits of retirement plans?

 Both traditional and Roth retirement plans offer considerable tax benefits.
 For traditional retirement plans, you get a deduction now for your contributions.
 Your account balance grows tax-free until you take money out of it, and then you pay regular income tax on your withdrawals.
-If your total taxable income is lower in retirement, you may be in a lower tax bracket than you were in your prime earning years.
+If your total taxable income is lower in retirement, you may be in a lower than you were in your prime earning years.

 With Roth plans, you don’t get the initial deduction for contributions.
 However, after the account grows over the years and you take withdrawals, you don’t pay tax on any of it if you meet the requirements.
 That means all your gains from the years you were tucking money away are not taxed.